MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide/using-the-planner.md

 Rewrite the above in the style of Shakespeare.
 """;
-var shakespeareFunction = kernel.CreateSemanticFunction(skPrompt, "shakespeare", "ShakespeareSkill", maxTokens: 2000, temperature: 0.2, topP: 0.5);
+var shakespeareFunction = kernel.CreateSemanticFunction(skPrompt, "shakespeare", "ShakespearePlugin", maxTokens: 2000, temperature: 0.2, topP: 0.5);

 var ask = @"Tomorrow is Valentine's day.
 I need to come up with a few date ideas.
 She likes Shakespeare so write using his style.
 E-mail these ideas to my significant other";